formkit/docs-content/essentials/schema.md

 ### Deep references

-Just like JavaScript — you can access properties of a deeply nested object using dot-syntax `object.property`.
+Just like JavaScript — you can access properties of a deeply nested object using dot-syntax `object.property`:

 <example
   name="Schema - functions"